microsoft/Project-Yellowstone-Documentation/business-central/sales/moving-average.md

-# Moving Average
+# Moving Average (Power BI Report)

-The _Moving Average_ report gives a clear picture of your organization's sales activities.
-It highlights important metrics like outstanding amounts, shipped not invoiced amounts and invoiced Sales.
-These then sum up to show the organization's total Sales Amount.
-By breaking down Sales quantities by location and item category, and providing customer information, this report helps with financial analysis, customer management, and ensuring targets are being met.
+The _Moving Average_ report gives a clear picture of your organization's average sales over a 30 day period.
+This can be used to identify key trends over a set period of time.
+This report focuses on teh Sales Amount averages and comparing this against a 30 day average.

-This report is meant for finance and sales teams to track spending, manage budgets, and evaluate vendor performance.
+This report is meant for higher level employees to identify key trends and make changes based on average sales.

 //MOVING AVERAGE IMAGE